Skip to main content

 Changes do not appear in Bricks Builder

-After Claude pushes changes, you need to refresh the Bricks Builder editor.
-If you had Bricks open while Claude was making changes, close the editor without saving, then reopen the page in Bricks.
-If you save in Bricks after Claude writes, Bricks will overwrite the changes with what it had in memory.
+After the AI pushes changes, refresh the Bricks Builder editor.
+If you had Bricks open, close the editor without saving, then reopen the page.
+If you save in Bricks after the AI writes, Bricks will overwrite the changes.

-Start a new conversation in Claude Desktop.
+Start a new conversation.
 MCP tools sometimes disconnect between sessions.
-If the Bricksfusion icon disappears, close Claude Desktop completely and reopen it.
-The icon should reappear.
+If the connection drops, close your AI client completely and reopen it.

 JSON syntax error in configuration file

 The most common mistake is a missing comma between server entries.
 Every server block inside mcpServers needs a comma after its closing brace, except the last one.
-Also check that there are no extra commas at the end, no missing quotation marks, and no invisible special characters from rich text editors.
-If in doubt, delete the file contents, go to the MCP dashboard, copy the configuration again, and paste it fresh.
+If in doubt, delete the contents, copy the configuration from the MCP dashboard again, and paste it fresh.